 Are you aware of how much outdoor rec there is to conquer within Roanoke city limits?
 As a start, consider renting a kayak from Roanoke Mountain Adventures and then set off for a few hours on the Roanoke River Blueway, a network of urban and country watershed.
 Or tackle the Roanoke River Greenway, a mostly level trail system perfect for walking, jogging, biking, and simply spending time in the outdoors.
 Bike rentals are available.

 Toast the fun from the patio of The Green Goat or Wasena City Tap Room, both conveniently located along the Roanoke River and accessible from the Greenway.
-You can also enjoy a dole whip or Hawaiian shave ice at the newly opened Hang 10 Hawaiian Ice & Cream.
+You can also enjoy a dole whip or Hawaiian shave ice at the newly opened Hang 10 Hawaiian Ice & Cream (open seasonally).

 The Hanging Rock Battlefield Trail is narrow.
 It’s a path, really, and you’ll find it in Salem and Roanoke County with historical markers to educate you on the Civil War Battle of Hanging Rock as you go.
 Walk, run, or bike this 1.7 mile stretch along Masons Creek and then tip back a Majestic Mullet Kölsch or Get Bent IPA at Parkway Brewing Company (patio pictured at the top of this post).
 Local food trucks are often available and live music is, too.